Merged amplitude encoding for Chebyshev quantum Kolmogorov--Arnold networks: trading qubits for circuit executions: Experimental setup

 For each condition, three models are compared: Original, Reduced with parameter transfer (Red-T), and Reduced with independent initialization (Red-I).
 In the Original model, each of the $(n^2+n)$ edges computes its inner product independently using $q_e$ qubits.
 In the Reduced model, each of the $(n+1)$ output nodes computes its merged inner product using $Q_{\mathrm{red}}$ qubits.
-Both models use the same loss function [Eq.~\eqref{eq:mse_loss}], optimizer, and training protocol.
+Both models use the same loss function [Eq.~\eqref{eq:mse_loss}], optimizer, training protocol, and---crucially---the same number of trainable parameters (the Chebyshev coefficients $\{c_{ij,k}\}$, scale $\alpha$, and shift $\beta$); the merged encoding changes only how the forward pass is evaluated, not the parameter space.